robertkenner1/classroom-copilot/docs/05_INTEGRATION_PHILOSOPHY.md

 #### Conversational Interface Triggers
 - [ ] **Content Creation**: "Create a lesson about..." with automatic modality selection
-- [ ] **Learning Style Adaptation**: "Make this work for visual learners" or "Create an audio version"
+- [ ] **Learning Preference Adaptation**: "Make this work for visual learners" or "Create an audio version"
 - [ ] **Content Refinement**: "Make this more engaging for kinesthetic learners..."
 - [ ] **Problem Solving**: "How do I explain this concept to students who learn best through..."
 - [ ] **Multi-Modal Exploration**: "Show me different ways to present this concept"